The Poop Coffee Industry: more than Kopi Luwak (Cat, Monkey, Elephant, Bat + Bird Shit Coffee)

 The cherries are then picked and brought to well-cared-for elephants – each maintained in their own home – and carefully mixed in with their other food, including things like bananas and rice to ensure a balanced diet.

-Once the coffee runs its course through the elephant (which can take anywhere from half a day to three days), the leftovers are pooped out and farmers go through the feces by hand, harvesting the undigested beans.
+Once the coffee runs its course through the elephant (which can take anywhere from half a day to three days), the leftovers are pooped out and farmers go through the faeces by hand, harvesting the undigested beans.

 From there they are washed, raked, and then dried in the sun naturally before being hulled and sorted to ensure only the even, larger beans remain.